2017-2020 Fellowship Competition

 Fund for Reunion (the LGBT Alumni Association of Princeton University) and the Society of Fellows are co-sponsors of a fellowship to be awarded to a scholar working on Lesbian, Gay, Bisexual, Transgender issues in any of the disciplines represented in the Society (see list below), and particularly in new and emerging fields.

 The postdoctoral fellow will be expected to pursue research in any scholarly areas that will make a positive contribution toward public discourse around contemporary LGBT issues.
 In each of the first two years, the successful candidate pursues research half-time and teaches one course each semester, either team-taught or self-designed, in the host department or an interdisciplinary Program.
 In addition, the fellow normally does some advising in his/her specialty or related areas.
 In the third year, the fellow teaches only one course and devotes the final semester to full-time research.
 The LGBT fellow is also encouraged to share research interests with the wider campus community, with the aim of creating a sustained dialogue on issues related to LGBT equality.

-4. Fellowship in Humanistic Studies (HUM)
+4. Fellowship in Race and/or Ethnicity Studies (RACE)

 - PhD degree requirements.
 Please note the Society's dates of degree eligibility.
 These are firm dates with no exceptions:

 a) Candidates already holding the PhD degree at time of application: